Review: DCS MiG-21Bis Fishbed-N by Leatherneck Simulations

 Is this aircraft for you?

-Thank you to my friend Hueman for his assistance on this review.
+Thanks go to my friend Hueman for his assistance on this review.
+Minor revision and screenshot update: 9/14/2022

 EXTERNAL AND INTERNAL 3D MODELS

 This module has got to have one of the most beautiful 3D modeling assets in DCS.
-Even more when you consider that, despite being updated somewhat recently on the Phase 1 update, this module is almost 7 years old!
+Even more when you consider that, despite being updated somewhat recently on the Phase 1 update, this module is 8 years old!

 Every nook and cranny, every bolt and rivet has been masterfully represented on the external model, making it either a pleasure or a displeasure to look at depending on what you think of this aircraft's design features.
 Its long hump and tubular design make it instantly recognizable, to which Leatherneck went far and beyond to make it accurate.